aatmdelissen/pyMOTO/README.md

 * (optional) [**opt_einsum**](https://optimized-einsum.readthedocs.io/en/stable/install.html) - Optimized function for `EinSum` module

 For fast linear solvers for sparse matrices:
-* (optional) [**pypardiso**](https://github.com/haasad/PyPardisoProject) - Uses the Intel OneAPI PARDISO solver (recommended)
+* (optional) [**mkl**](https://pypi.org/project/mkl) - Use the Intel OneAPI PARDISO solver (recommended)
 * (optional) [**scikit-umfpack**](https://scikit-umfpack.github.io/scikit-umfpack/install.html) - Fast LU linear solver based on UMFPACK
 * (optional) [**scikit-sparse**](https://github.com/scikit-sparse/scikit-sparse) - Fast Cholesky solver based on CHOLMOD
 * (optional) [**cvxopt**](https://cvxopt.org/install/index.html) - Another fast Cholesky solver based on CHOLMOD

 __Note on linear solvers for sparse matrices:__ Scipy implements a version of LU which is quite slow.
-To increase the speed of the optimization, `pypardiso` is recommended as it contains a very robust and flexible solver for symmetric and asymmetric matrices.
+To increase the  speed of the optimization, `mkl` is recommended as it contains PARDISO, which is a very robust and flexible solver for  any matrix (symmetric, asymmetric, real, or complex).
 An alternative is `scikit-umfpack` which provides a fast LU factorization.
-For symmetric matrices a Cholesky factorization is recommended (not provided with Scipy), which can be used by either installing `scikit-sparse` or `cvxopt`.
+For symmetric matrices a Cholesky factorization can be used (not provided with Scipy), by either installing `scikit-sparse` or `cvxopt`.

 # Contributing
-For development, a local installation of `pyMOTO` can be done by first downloading/cloning the entire git repo, and then calling
-`pip install -e .` in the `pyMOTO` folder (of course from within your virtual environment).
+For development, a local installation of `pyMOTO` can be done by first downloading/cloning the entire git repo, and then calling `pip install -e .` in the `pyMOTO` folder (of course from within your virtual environment).
 This allows making changes to the pyMOTO code without having to reinstall.

 You are now ready for a contribution to `pyMOTO`.
 1. Check the [issues page](https://github.com/aatmdelissen/pyMOTO/issues) to see if the subject you want to improve is listed: